Looking for junk in Hawke's Bay - space junk - NZ Herald

 "As I turned to close the window, I caught sight of a third impact flash," he said.
 "Since I have no idea how big the meteor(s) was/were, I can only guess that the impact was roughly 10-20km away from where I was," he said.

-Sparks said it wouldn't be unusual for such events to have few witnesses – it depends on such things as the time of the day that people might be watching the night skies, the viewing conditions (city lights compare with the open sky of the rural communities), and when matter might be dragged into the atmosphere from space and hurtled towards Earth.
+Sparks said it wouldn't be unusual for such events to have few witnesses – it depends on such things as the time of night that people might be watching the skies, viewing conditions (city lights compare with the open sky of rural areas), and when matter might be dragged into the atmosphere from space and hurtled towards Earth.

 Most wouldn't flash, he said.
 "It's just a rock hitting the ground."

-Police had had no reports of such incidents in the Hawke's Bay region overnight.
+Police had received no reports of such incidents in the Hawke's Bay region overnight.